gopasspw/gopassbridge/README.md

 To start with development of this extension
 * clone the repo
 * run `yarn` to install the dependencies
-* run `make develop` to setup the development directories for firefox and chrome
+* run `make develop` to setup the development directories for Firefox and Chrome
-* run `make run-firefox` to start an empty firefox profile with the extension loaded and a debugger open
+* run `make run-firefox` to start an empty Firefox profile with the extension loaded and a debugger open